followmyutopia/devextreme-documentation/concepts/60 Themes and Styles/05 Predefined Themes/00 Predefined Themes.md

     </tr>
 </table>

-CSS themes are designed to customize HTML-based widgets but they also change the appearance of SVG-based widgets.
-However, SVG-based widgets have their own [themes](/Documentation/Guide/Themes_and_Styles/SVG-Based_Widgets_Customization/#Themes).
-See the [HTML- and SVG-Based Widgets](/Documentation/Guide/Themes_and_Styles/HTML-_and_SVG-Based_Widgets/) article for a list of SVG-based widgets.
+CSS themes are designed to customize HTML-based widgets.
+However, [SVG-based widgets](/Documentation/Guide/Themes_and_Styles/HTML-_and_SVG-Based_Widgets/) use their own themes to assume an appearance that matches a particular CSS theme.
+Refer to the [Themes](/Documentation/Guide/Themes_and_Styles/SVG-Based_Widgets_Customization/#Themes) article for more information on themes in SVG-based widgets.

 <style>
     #material-themes {